jonnycurrie/premier-subs/README.md

-# premier-subs
+# Premier League substitutions

-Data viz on PL subs in 2022-2023 using data from <a hlink='https://github.com/sertalpbilal/premier-subs'>Sertalp's repo</a>.
+Data viz on PL subs in 2022-2023 using data from [Sertalp's repo](https://github.com/sertalpbilal/premier-subs).